Protecting the Confidentiality of Your Protected Health Information

 • How we protect your PHI from unauthorized use and disclosures

 PHI includes your demographic information such as name, address, telephone number, social security number, birth date, and gender.
-PHI also includes information regarding your health, illnesses, injuries, and information about the medical services provided to you.
+PHI also includes information regarding your health, illnesses, injuries, and information about the medical services provided to you, including tests results.
+Your insurance information (e.g., your member ID) and other identifying information may also qualify as PHI.

 • You (when you complete enrollment forms)